Changing climate, changing river

 Flooded river at Harriet Island

-What does climate change look like in Minnesota?
+What climate change looks like in Minnesota

 At current emission trends, most modeling predicts these changes for Minnesota: